-This savoury cranberry relish is flavoured with oranges, raisins, rosemary and balsamic vinegar.
-However, those flavours can easily be swapped out to suit your holiday meal.
+This savory cranberry relish is flavored with oranges, raisins, rosemary, and balsamic vinegar.
+However, these flavors can easily be swapped out to suit your holiday meal.

-To change the flavour swap out the rosemary and balsamic vinegar with one of these alternatives:
+To change the flavor swap out the rosemary and balsamic vinegar for one of these alternatives:

 - 1 tsp ground cinnamon with cider vinegar